-Selection in the markets we studied was based solely upon profits one might think that those who survived would be those who aimed to maximize profits.
+Selection in the markets we studied was based solely upon profits.
+As such, one might think that those who survived would be those who aimed to maximize profits.
 This was not the case.
-The competitor-oriented could perform well by scaring their more profit focused rivals.
-They could credibly commit to aggressive action and so often collected big prizes abandoned by profit maximizers who wouldn’t risk fighting for them.
+The competitor-oriented could perform very well.
+They did this by scaring off their more profit-focused rivals.
+The threat of fighting worked for those who needed to win.
+They could credibly commit to aggressive action.
+This meant they often collected big prizes abandoned by profit maximizers who wouldn’t risk fighting for them.

-Selection on profitability will often not weed out the competitor-oriented”.
-(Bendle and Vandenbosch 2014, page 793
+Selection on profitability will often not weed out the competitor-oriented.Bendle and Vandenbosch 2014, page 793

 Read: Neil Bendle and Mark Vandenbosch (2014), Competitor Orientation and the Evolution of Business Markets, Marketing Science, 33 (6) November-December, page 781-795